-This is the first year I can remember that Halloween parties, trick or treating, and haunted houses are being cancelled for safety reasons.
+Last year things were cancelled all together – this year things are a bit different to be safe.
 People are having to come up with alternate ways to celebrate Halloween and enjoy some Halloween treats!

 That doesn’t mean Halloween is dead, just different.
 So uncancel the celebrations and just try these fun Halloween activities instead of typical Halloween games instead!